When you’re looking for a spooky dessert for Halloween, this cute Graveyard Chocolate Cheesecake Dip is ready to party!

-Fun and Festive Graveyard Cheesecake Dip
+A Fun and Festive Halloween Treat

-The base of this dip tastes like fudgy brownie batter and chocolate cheesecake combined.
-Spoon licking is welcome and encouraged.
+The base of this dip is a sweetened, chocolate cream cheese that tastes like fudgy brownie batter and chocolate cheesecake combined.

 The graveyard “tombstones” are vanilla chocolate sandwich cookies (I used dark chocolate Milanos), with some arts and crafts frosting-action.
-I’m the least craft-inclined person I know, and I managed three little letters.
-You can too!

 Stand the tombstones in the dirt, scatter a bit of candy corn about in an artistic manner, and step back to admire your work.
-This dip is dressed to impress!

 Make Ahead and Storage Tips